-In 1903, in May, and then again in December, Gustav Klimt, then 41 years old and already acclaimed as one of Europe’s foremost artists, came to Italy in search of new sources of inspiration and pure beauty, also arriving in Ravenna.
+In May 1903, and then again in December, GUSTAV KLIMT, who was 41 years old and already acclaimed as one of Europe’s foremost artists, came to Italy in search of new sources of inspiration and pure beauty, and also came to Ravenna.

 Bad weather and humble lodgings aside, Klimt was struck by what ― like his beloved gold ― appeared to him in Ravenna to be of equally eternal significance: mosaic.
-Compared with the poverty of his surroundings, he would have to admit, however, when writing to his companion, that “the mosaics are of incredible splendour”.
+Compared with the poverty of its surroundings, he had to admit, when writing to his companion, that “the mosaics are of incredible splendour”.

-The son of the goldsmith Ernst Klimt and with a solid technical grounding in the art of mosaic, he was able to acquaint himself with and truly appreciate the art of the masters of Ravenna and their placing together of the tesserae of the Byzantine mosaics, and was dazzled by the golden light of ancient Byzantium that glowed there.
+As he was the son of a goldsmith, Ernst Klimt, he had a solid technical grounding in the art of mosaic.
+He was able to acquaint himself with and truly appreciate the art of the masters of Ravenna and their virtuosity in placing together the tesserae of the Byzantine mosaics, and was dazzled by the golden light of ancient Byzantium that glowed there.

-From that moment on, working with “gold” material acquired its true expressive value, so much so that it provided him with the distinctive chromatic texture of his paintings: the so-called “Golden Period”, which began in Ravenna.
+From that moment on, working with “gold” acquired a true expressive value, so much so that it provided him with the distinctive chromatic texture of his paintings: the so-called “Golden Period”, which began in Ravenna.

-After his immersion in the Byzantine atmosphere, the painter returned to Austria more determined than ever to devote himself entirely to the world of beauty, creating The Three Ages of Women (1905), Portrait of Adele Bloch-Bauer (1907) and his perhaps most famous work, The Kiss (1908).
+After his experience of the Byzantine atmosphere, the painter returned to Austria more determined than ever to devote himself entirely to the world of beauty, creating The Three Ages of Woman (1905), Portrait of Adele Bloch-Bauer (1907) and his perhaps most famous work, The Kiss (1908).